Updated: January 2021

 Research in NAMMCO Member Countries

-Research on walrus populations in Greenland is ongoing, focusing on stock identification, walrus behaviour and population trends.
-Prominent in these research efforts has been the Greenland Institute of Natural Resources.
+Research on walrus populations in Greenland is ongoing, focusing on stock identification, walrus behaviour and population trends, with as prominent actor, the Greenland Institute of Natural Resources.

 Tagging walruses in Greenland